Looming storms shut US government offices, millions under tornado watch

 The Federal Aviation Administration ordered departing flights grounded at airports in New York, Washington, Philadelphia, Atlanta and Baltimore because of thunderstorms.
 The FAA said it was rerouting aircraft around the storms as much as possible.

 Libraries, museums, the National Zoo, pools and other municipal and federal services in the Washington area were also closing early.
-The US Office of Personnel Management said federal employees had to depart no later than 3pm local time.
+The U.S. Office of Personnel Management said federal employees had to depart no later than 3 p.m.

-FlightAware, a flight tracking site, said more than 2,300 US flights had been cancelled, including 95 at Washington Reagan National Airport.
-Another 6,800 US flights have been delayed.
-REUTERS
+FlightAware, a flight tracking site, said more than 2,300 U.S. flights had been canceled, including 95 at Washington Reagan National Airport.
+Another 6,800 U.S. flights have been delayed.

+(Reporting by David Shepardson; Additional reporting by Jonathan Allen in New York; Editing by Lisa Shumaker, David Gregorio and Cynthia Osterman)

 Read more of the latest in